study-uhp/study-uhp.github.io/index.md

 - Site is responsive and is not cluttered.
 For these two things to go wrong may make the user feel confused or exit the website.
 - The buttons and effort to implement the overall data.
 - My favorite thing about the web app is how accessible it is.
 It is easy to create, join, and leave sessions.
 I can filter and sort the sessions by class and I can see (most of) the upcoming sessions on the calendar.
+- I like the color scheme and graphic design, it pleases me visually

 ##### Least favorite?
 Why?